Glaxier0/appcent-todo-app/README.md

     pm.environment.set('authToken', pm.response.json().token)
 }
 ```
-- In Todo App collection click every request and change their Authorization > Type > Bearer Token
+- In Todo App collection click every request (except "Create User" and "Login User") and change their Authorization > Type > Bearer Token
 - Now Postman setup is done and you can test API using postman
 - All you have to do is check required params to the every request from [Swagger-ui](https://glaxier-todo.herokuapp.com/swagger-ui/index.html).
 - Then make requests with required params.